 Professor John Aitken - Felix Device Interview

-Professor John Aitken, PhD, ScD, FRSE, Head of the Medical Faculty at Newcastle University, Australia, and a global leader in Assisted Reproductive Technology (ART) research is interviewed about the Felix Device and its potential application in the area of male infertility and the future needs globally of the IVF and ART industries.
+Professor John Aitken, PhD, ScD, FRSE, School of Environmental and Life Sciences (Biological Sciences), Newcastle University, Australia, and a global leader in Assisted Reproductive Technology (ART) research is interviewed about the Felix Device and its potential application in the area of male infertility and the future needs globally of the IVF and ART industries.

 Above: Professor John Aitken Interview

-Memphasys' Executive Chair, Alison Coutts, was interviewed at the Finance News Network Investor Event on September 4 2018.
-The interview can be viewed by clicking the above link.
+Memphasys' Executive Chair, Alison Coutts, was interviewed at the Finance News Network Investor Event on November 29 2019.
+The interview and presentation can be viewed by clicking the above link.

-Market Update on Commercialisation Progress of the Felix Device was released to the ASX on November 6 2019.
-The announcement can be viewed by clicking the operational update link above.
+A market update on the commercialisation progress of the Felix Device was released to the ASX on 6 November 2019.
+The announcement can be viewed by clicking this link.